motorDeath comes easily in some places.

 This is how I feel right now, as though I’ve been hit a while ago and only just now feel it.

 I left Haiti and death and returned home.
-At church this morning, a lady reminded me that loss is everywhere: a Deaf guy died here in Quito while I was away in Haiti.
+At church this morning, a lady reminded me that loss is everywhere and motorcycle accidents happen everyday: a Deaf guy died here in Quito while I was away in Haiti.
 He was on a motorcycle with a friend, waiting at a traffic light, when a car approached from behind.
 The distance from the point of impact to the place where he stopped rolling and eventually died was about 40 meters.